iahanson/Procure-RAG/README.md

 ## Limitations 🙅‍♂️

 This application currently has some limitations that many impact its ability to help with all questions.

+Updated documents - need a method for automating checks for updaing documents in knowledge base.

 ## Deploy application